 Data is increasing at a rapid pace, and technology must evolve to handle its accumulation.
 Traditional databases can store data but aren’t able to provide the analytics and insights that businesses need to make accurate and perceptive decisions.

-Data warehousing is a vital tool for organizations ready to put their data to good use in ML applications, future planning, and trend forecasting.
+Data warehousing is a vital tool for organizations ready to put their data to good use in everything from more robust analytics and dashboarding solutions, to ML applications, future planning, and trend forecasting.

 If you are interested in a more practical approach to a data warehouse solution, consider these articles:

 - Data Warehouse Architecture discusses use cases such as ETL, ELT, streaming vs batch data, event-stream data vs record data, and more

 - Data Warehouses versus Databases discusses how a data warehouse is designed and meant to be used completely differently from a traditional transactional database.